golemfactory/golem-architecture/arch-snapshot/arch.md

 Since each Node stores the full state of Offers within the network, it's crucial to protect the market from being overwhelmed.
 Offers do not have an indefinite lifetime; they come with a predefined expiration.
-Expired Offers are not propagated, and Proposals are not generated from them when matching with Demands on the market.
+Expired Offers are not propagated, and Proposals are not generated in response to them when matching with Demands on the market.

 The second mechanism allows a Provider Agent to unpublish their Offer.
 When an Agent unsubscribes from the market, this information is propagated to other Nodes in a manner similar to how Offers are broadcasted.
 While this mechanism is not